tigermlt/blog/miscellaneous.md

     - services have an integrated load-balancer that will distribute network traffic to all pods of an exposed deployment
     - services will monitor continuously the running pods using endpoints, to ensure the traffic is sent only to available pods
     - scale the deployment to 4 replicas: ```kubectl scale deployments/kubernetes-bootcamp --replicas=4```.
 If you give a smaller number of replicas than current is, it can scale down the service
+  - Rolling update:
+    - rolling updates allow deployments' update to take place with zero downtime by incrementally updating pods instances with new ones.
+This is good because users expect applications to be available all the time and developers are expected to deploy new versions of them several times a day
+      - it allows promote an application from one environment to another
+      - it allows rooback to previous versions
+      - it allows continuous integration and continuous delivery of applications with zero downtime
+    - scale up and down does not affect application availability
+    - if a deployment is exposed publicly, the service will load-balance the traffic only to available pods during the update
+    - ```kubectl rollout undo <deployment name or tag>```: roll back to the previous working version of the deployment